BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 Now, armed with our terms, we can rotate left.
 We'll be creating a new `Tree`, with `subHead` as the head.
 The left subtree will be another new tree, with `head` as the head, `lessThans` as the left subtree, and `betweens` as the right subtree.
-Last, we just attach `greaterThans` as the right subtree.
+Last, we attach `greaterThans` as the right subtree.
 To rotate right, we do the opposite.

 Whew!